StarNet Software

 -e, --eight

-Write TIF and PNG output as 8-bit instead of the default 16-bit.
+Write TIFF and PNG output as 8-bit instead of the default 16-bit.

 --, --ignore_rest